 1527 Carnoustie - The Links Golfer

 Sir Robert Maule - first known links golfer

 While Perth boasts the first royal golfer in King James IV, the distinguished history of golf at Carnoustie begins with the record of the first commoner golfer Sir Robert Maule (1493-1560) playing on Barry Links nearby.
 Sir Robert was said to be tall, fresh faced and well-spoken, but prone to anger and pugnacious.
 Although he never learned to read and write, he was Sheriff of Angus.

 There is a reference in the Registrum of Panmure in 1560, in his obituary, that Sir Robert Maule liked hawking and hunting.

 "Lykewakes he exercisit the gowf, and ofttimes past to Barry Links, quhan the wadsie was for drink....
-This was the yeer (sic) of God 1527, or there abouts".
+This was the zeir of God 1527, or thear abouts".

-'Lykewakes' is likewise; 'quhan' is when; and a 'wadsie' was a wager; 'zeir' is year; and 'thear' is there.
+'Lykewakes' is likewise; 'quhan' is when; a 'wadsie' was a wager; 'zeir' is year; and 'thear' is there.

 It is said that when Sir Robert lost at golf, he would send his servant into the pub to buy everyone a drink, thereby initiating the tradition that the loser buys the drinks.
 From 1547-1549, he was taken prisoner by the English and later in life became 'religious'.
 He died on 2nd May 1560 and is buried in Panbride Church, north-east of Carnoustie.

 Barry Links and development of Carnoustie Links

 The mention of play on Barry Links is noteable as this is first definite reference to golf play on a links and therefore the first proof of golf proper being played, though it almost certainly had been previously.

 Where Sir Robert played is anyone's guess.
 Most likely it is land covered by the town, as the coastline has moved significantly over the centuries.
 It could be some of the area of today's play or further to the south-west.
 There is no way of knowing.
 The development of the existing area as a centre of golfing excellence did not happen until much later.